UNEDLabs/moodle-mod_ejsapp/README.txt

 An explanation of EJSApp is included in the folder "doc".
 There, you will also find a txt file with relevant links.

- WARNING: If you are updating ejsapp from a previous version, DO NOT replace your old jarfiles directory inside your old ejsapp directory with the one in the newer version.
+ WARNING: If you are updating ejsapp from a previous version, DO NOT replace/delete your old jarfiles directory inside your old ejsapp directory.

 -----------------------------------------------------------------------------------------------
  IMPORTANT: For Unix Moodle servers (e.g., Linux and Mac systems), EJSApp requires that (i) the